mythz/jquip/README.md

    - .a.b.c
    - .a

-For optimal performance in <= IE7 have the first child selector should be a tag or an #id as it cuts down the amount of DOM traversing needed to be done in JavaScript.
+For optimal performance in <= IE7, the first child selector should be a tag or an #id as it cuts down the amount of DOM traversing needed to be done in JavaScript since there is no `document.getElementsByClassName()` available.

 ### jquip Library Builder Service